ktnlvr/ktnlvr.dev/content/rambling/turing-complete-module-exports.md

 ### Pythonic Modules

 A Python module is a file containing definitions.
-All defined objects inside a module are given to it as properties.
+All defined objects inside a module are given to it as methods.
 It's an object too after all!

 ```
 >>> import math